tombreton/tombreton/README.md

-# Howdy Y'all! 👋
+# Hello friends! 👋

-I love coding Python, hiking, and sci-fi movies!
+I love reading history and science fiction.

+I live in Austin, originally from Michigan.

+I'm transitioning to a career in Technical Writing.